hudson-and-thames/arbitragelab/docs/source/getting_started/installation.rst

 .. warning::

-    Before installing PortfolioLab on Windows machines you should download and install `Visual Studio build tools for Python3 <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_.
+    Before installing ArbitrageLab on Windows machines you should download and install `Visual Studio build tools for Python3 <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_.
     You can use this `installation guide <https://drive.google.com/file/d/0B4GsMXCRaSSIOWpYQkstajlYZ0tPVkNQSElmTWh1dXFaYkJr/view?usp=sharing>`_.